AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 Implementable interfaces like [`IFillableNode`](/references/document-sandbox/document-apis/interfaces/IFillableNode.md") are only meant to be implemented by classes: they define a contract of properties and methods to which a class must adhere.

-In summary, the distinction between all the listed categories lies in their _purpose and usage_: "concrete" classes and object interfaces are used to create actual objects (either JavaScript objects, node instances or collections), while abstract classes and implementable interfaces provide structure and behaviors that other classes can inherit or implement.
+In summary, the distinction between all the listed categories lies in their _purpose and usage_: "concrete" classes and object interfaces are used to create actual objects (either JavaScript objects, node instances, or collections), while abstract classes and implementable interfaces provide structure and behaviors that other classes can inherit or implement.

 ## From theory to practice

-One of the best ways to test newly acquired knowledge is by experimenting with it.
-Let's say you had this idea for an add-on: you want it to trace the dimensions of the selected object, in the style of technical drawings.
+Experimenting with newly acquired knowledge is one of the most effective methods to test it.
+Let's say you have an idea for an add-on that traces the dimensions of the selected object in the style of technical drawings.

 ![](images/refs-addon-draw.png)

 The production of such an add-on would require a number of stages, starting from the MVP (Minimum Viable Product) feature set to the UI.
-Here, we'll focus exclusively on the DOM prototyping; that is to say, we'll try to figure out the code building blocks by navigating the documentation reference alone—it will be a good exercise to get accustomed to it.
-I'll scrupulously describe every step, and, to keep it simple, we'll restrict ourselves to drawing dimension on `MediaContainer` objects, assuming no crop has been applied.
+Here, you'll focus exclusively on the DOM prototyping; that is to say, you'll try to figure out the code building blocks by navigating the documentation reference alone—it will be an excellent exercise to get accustomed to it.
+Every step will be carefully described here; for simplicity, the add-on will be restricted to drawing dimensions on `MediaContainer` objects, assuming no crop has been applied.

-If you want to follow along, add one button to the `index.html` file and attach a `drawDimensions()` function to it in `code.js`.
+To follow along, add one button to the `index.html` file and attach a `drawDimensions()` function to it in `code.js`.

 <CodeBlock slots="heading, code" repeat="3" languages="index.html, ui/index.js, documentSandbox/code.js" />